 Wireless connectivity has become a common thread between El Paso and the world, yet with public demand for mobile data growing exponentially, it’s clear that the city’s current wireless infrastructure is simply not equipped to handle increasingly massive volume.
 An upgrade is essential for many reasons, especially public safety—today, 80 percent of emergency calls to police, firefighters, and first responders originate from mobile devices.
 Small cell solutions, or “small cells,” are a key component of fast, reliable wireless service, and can complement existing wireless infrastructure to add much-needed coverage and capacity.

-Also, since small cells can be inconspicuously installed on right of way infrastructure like street signs, utility poles, and streetlights, they can blend into their surroundings and preserve the iconic aesthetics of El Paso’s environment—even as they improve wireless carrier service.
+Since small cells often are inconspicuously installed on right of way infrastructure like street signs, utility poles, and streetlights, they blend into their surroundings and preserve the aesthetics of their environment.
+Working in partnership with city staff, we plan to enable improved wireless carrier service while keeping El Paso’s character intact.

 About Crown Castle

 Crown Castle owns, operates and leases more than 40,000 cell towers and approximately 65,000 route miles of fiber supporting small cells and fiber solutions across every major US market.
 This nationwide portfolio of communications infrastructure connects cities and communities to essential data, technology and wireless service—bringing information, ideas and innovations to the people and businesses that need them.